davidkml/vc-made-simple/docs/COMMANDS.md

 - any heading with no elements under it is hidden
 - detects modifications to files tracked by latest commit or in the staging area, including `modified` and `deleted`
 - staged files not tracked by latest commit are labeled as `new`
-- if a file has been staged (cached) but has since been deleted in the current working directory, it will show up under the` Changes not yet staged for commit` header as `deleted` and staging the file again will remove it from the staging area
+- if a file has been staged (cached) but has since been deleted in the current working directory, it will show up under the `Changes not yet staged for commit` header as `deleted` and staging the file again will remove it from the staging area
+- if a file has been staged (cached) but has since been modified in the current working directory, it will show up under the `Changes not yet staged for commit` header as `modified` and staging the file again will remove it from the staging area
 - staging a file that is not tracked moves it from the `Untracked files` header into the `Changes staged for commit` header

 **Failure cases**:
-- if repository is not in initialized, abort and print to standard error:
+- if repository is not initialized, abort and print to standard error:
 ```
 Repository is not initialized
   (use "vms init" to initialize repository)